On non-isomorphic universal sofic groups: The first order theory of finite groups

 \begin{question} For which subsets $A \subset \mathbb N$ does there exist a FO-sentence $\varphi$ in the language of groups such that $n \in A$ if and only if ${\rm Alt}(n)$ satisfies $\varphi$? \end{question}

 \begin{remark} As an example, note that the sentence

 characterizes ${\rm Sym}(n)$ with $n=p$ or $n=p+1$ and $p$ a prime within the set of all symmetric groups.
-Hence, more exotic sets than mere arithmetic progressions are definable using FO-sentences in the language of groups. \end{remark}
+Hence, more exotic sets than mere arithmetic progressions are definable using FO-sentences in the language of groups. {See \cite{MO302743} for a discussion triggered by a question of M. Sapir.} \end{remark}